| A Conversation with Maggie Anton, author of RAV HISDA'S

 paternalistic ideas from within, after they know the traditions

 and legal opinions that will support their inclusion.
+10. Do you think that establishing a

 dialogue between women of different faiths is necessary

 to help them achieve equal standing in the religious communities?
+It can't hurt.
+And when each group shares the progress

 they've made, the others will be encouraged.
 But each